Lake Charles, Louisiana: Religion

-In common with most of the American South, Christianity in the predominant religion in the Lake Area.
+In common with most of the American South, Christianity is the predominant religion in the Lake Area.
 According to the Association of Religion Data Archives in 2020, the Roman Catholic Church is the area's largest individual Christian denomination, with 51,161 adherents in Calcasieu Parish alone.
 The Southern Baptist Convention was the city and area's second largest denomination, followed by non-denominational Protestant churches.
 Other prominent Christian denominations have included the United Methodist Church, National Baptist Convention, USA, Churches of Christ, Church of God in Christ, and the Assemblies of God USA.